What Are SEO Best Practices?

 The higher your page ranks, the more likely the searcher will click through to your content.

 As you can see in the graph below, there’s a vast difference between the click-through rate (CTR) for ranking first versus other positions.

 You should follow best practices for SEO to put your best foot forward and try to rank as highly as possible.

 Here are the 10 most important SEO best practices you need to know:

 1. Align Your Content with Search Intent

 Understanding and satisfying search intent is Google’s ultimate priority.
-Pages that rank on the first page of Google have all passed Google’s litmus test on search intent.
+Pages that rank on the first page have all passed Google’s test on search intent.

 For instance, take a look at the search results for “how to make oatmeal cookies.”

-The top search results are blog posts or videos, not ecommerce pages selling oatmeal cookies.
+The top search results are blog posts or videos.
+Not ecommerce pages selling oatmeal cookies.

-On the other hand, top search results for a query like “buy oatmeal cookies” are ecommerce pages.
-Because in this case, Google understands that people are in buy mode.
-Therefore, the top results don't include links to oatmeal cookie recipes.
+On the other hand, the results for a query like “buy oatmeal cookies” are product ads and ecommerce pages.

 There are four common types of search intent: